mikecurious/django/README.md

-# django
+## Django Docker Deployment with HTTPS using Letsencrypt

-Deploying a Django Application with Docker, Nginx, and Certbot
+How to deploy Django using Docker and enable HTTPS with Letsencrypt.